Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of a Chinese full name ex. 王晓明*
+*Returns the most likely gender of a full name (family name and given name) in Standard Mandarin Chinese.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*